AUTISM ACTION PARTNERSHIP

-Annual Autism Summit: National and local speakers present diverse perspectives on autism-related topics.
+Annual Autism Summit: National and local speakers present diverse perspectives on autism-related topics

 Did You Know?

-- Autism is more prevalent than juvenile diabetes, pediatric AIDS, leukemia, and muscular dystrophy combined.
+Autism is more prevalent than juvenile diabetes, pediatric AIDS, leukemia and muscular dystrophy combined.

-- Autism costs a family $60,000 a year on average.
+Autism costs a family approximately $60,000 a year for special services and lost wages.

 You Can Help